• Skip to primary navigation

 HINT: Now is the time if you want to add mini chocolate chips or pieces of chopped nuts.

-brownie batter in a bowl
+The brownie batter in a bowl.

 Step 4: This is what your gluten free brownie batter will look like in the bowl.

-an empty mini muffin pan
+An empty mini muffin pan.

 Step 5: Grab a mini muffin pan.
 Either spray it with coconut oil or add mini muffin paper liners.